sushvij/Capstone-EDA-v2/README.md

 A limitation of the data is that it is canine tissue samples and ultimately the desire is to make inferences on human breast cancer diagnosis.
 This is a significant roadblock in generalizability which is a current and important challenge in the field of AI.

 A limitation of our machine learning pipeline is the requirement to upload patches of a certain size (64 by 64).
-This places the burden on the user to ensure the data is in a particular format apriori to use our Nigthingale tool.
+This places the burden on the user to ensure the data is in a particular format apriori to using our Nigthingale tool.

 ## CURRENT REPOSITORY
 This repository currently contains our Exploratory Data Analysis.
 And, branches will be created to add more outputs as they are developed.